Bodhisattva: Entering the bodhisattva path

 According to David Drewes, "Mahayana sutras unanimously depict the path beginning with the first arising of the thought of becoming a Buddha (prathamacittotpāda), or the initial arising of bodhicitta, typically aeons before one first receives a Buddha's prediction, and apply the term bodhisattva from this point."
 The Ten Stages Sutra, for example, explains that the arising of bodhicitta is the first step in the bodhisattva's career.
 Thus, the arising of bodhicitta, the compassionate mind aimed at awakening for the sake of all beings, is a central defining element of the bodhisattva path.

 Another key element of the bodhisattva path is the concept of a bodhisattva's praṇidhāna - which can mean a resolution, resolve, vow, prayer, wish, aspiration and determination.
 This more general idea of an earnest wish or solemn resolve which is closely connected with bodhicitta (and is the cause and result of bodhicitta) eventually developed into the idea that bodhisattvas take certain formulaic "bodhisattva vows."
-One of the earliest of these formulas is found in the Aṣṭasāhasrikā Prajñāpāramitā Sūtra and states:We having crossed (the stream of samsara), may we help living beings to cross!
+One of the earliest of these formulas is found in the Aṣṭasāhasrikā Prajñāpāramitā Sūtra and states:

+We having crossed (the stream of samsara), may we help living beings to cross!
 We being liberated, may we liberate others!
 We being comforted, may we comfort others!
 We being finally released, may we release others!

 Other sutras contain longer and more complex formulas, such as the ten vows found in the Ten Stages Sutra.

 Mahayana sources also discuss the importance of a Buddha's prediction (vyākaraṇa) of a bodhisattva's future Buddhahood.
 This is seen as an important step along the bodhisattva path.

 Later Mahayana Buddhists also developed specific rituals and devotional acts for which helped to develop various preliminary qualities, such as faith, worship, prayer, and confession, that lead to the arising of bodhicitta.
-These elements, which constitute a kind of preliminary preparation for bodhicitta, are found in the "seven part worship" (saptāṇgapūjā or saptavidhā anuttarapūjā).
+These elements, which constitute a kind of preliminary preparation for bodhicitta, are found in the "seven part worship" (saptāṅgavidhi, saptāṇgapūjā or saptavidhā anuttarapūjā).
 This ritual form is visible in the works of Shantideva (8th century) and includes: